Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/new_activation/index.md

 ---

-# How to Order a New Device and Service Plan
+# How to Order a New Device and/or Service Plan

-**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to procure a new device and service plan (i.e., NEW_ACTIVATION).**
+**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to procure a new device and service plan (i.e., NEW_ACTIVATION).
+Please note that device accessories can also be included with this order.**
 <br />

 ## Authentication